 We purchase polyvinyl resin (PVC) as the significant raw material consumed in the manufacture of vinyl extrusions.
-We have a monthly resin adjuster in place with a majority of our customers and resin supplier that is adjusted based upon published industry resin prices for the prior month.
+We have a monthly resin adjuster in place with a majority of our customers and our resin supplier that is adjusted based upon published industry indices for resin prices for the prior month.
 This adjuster effectively shares the base pass-through price changes of PVC with our customers commensurate with the market at large.
-Our long-term exposure to changes in PVC prices is thus reduced due to the contractual component of the resin adjuster program; however, there is a level of exposure to short-term volatility due to a one month lag and not all of our customer contracts contain such cost adjusters.
-From time to time, we may lock in customer pricing for less than one year which results in us becoming exposed to fluctuations in resin pricing.
+Our long-term exposure to changes in PVC prices is somewhat mitigated due to the contractual component of the resin adjuster program; however, there is a level of exposure to short-term volatility due to a one month lag and not all of our customer contracts currently include such cost adjusters.
+From time to time, we may lock in customer pricing for less than one year or make other customer concessions which result in us becoming exposed to fluctuations in resin pricing.